gosirys/Posts/Turning-a-Blind-SQLi-into-Union-based-with-a-2-in-1-Payload.md

 The vulnerability could have just been exploited as a Boolean Blind SQL Injection, but why being so boring and unoriginal when with a bit of creativity we can do something way fancier, complicated and literally overkill it?

 What follows is a writeup of how *being high* drove me to turn a Boolean Blind SQL Injection into a Union-Based SQL Injection using a *two-in-one* Payload.
-The 1st payload targeting the 1st vulnerable query and turning it into the carrier for the 2nd payload targeting the 2nd vulnerable query, which unlike the first query could be exploited via a union-based SQL Injection.
+The 1st payload targeting the 1st vulnerable query and turning it into the carrier for the 2nd payload targeting the 2nd vulnerable query, which unlike the first query could be exploited via a Union-based SQL Injection.

 ### 1st SQL Injection
 Below follows the incriminated PHP code: